Callaway Golf (ELY) Q4 2016 Results - Earnings Call Transcript

 David Michael King - ROTH Capital Partners LLC

 Okay.
 That's great color, and then maybe another one on currency.
-Given rates where they're at now, I guess, what are the thoughts around the current status of the hedging program and Feelings about that?
+Given rates where they're at now, I guess, what are the thoughts around the current status of the hedging program and feelings about that?
 And then maybe just beyond that, are there any opportunities to maybe drive any pricing increases in some international markets, et cetera, to help offset some of these pressures?

 Robert K. Julian - Callaway Golf Co.

-So, Dave, I'll answer the question relative to hedging.
-I'll let Chip talk about pricing opportunities by region.
+So, Dave, I'll answer the question relative to hedging and I'll let Chip talk about pricing opportunities by region.
 But, as Chip mentioned earlier, we hedged per our standard policies at the beginning of the year.
-And so we feel comfortable that we covered 70% to 80% of the risk on the bottom line.
+And so we feel comfortable that we've covered 70% to 80% of the risk on the bottom line.
 And I don't see us doing anything different or deviating from our previous strategy in that regard.

 Oliver G. Brewer - Callaway Golf Co.

 Right.
 And Dave, as it relates to pricing, we are continually successfully raising our average selling price.
 We raised our average selling price over the last several years and we're anticipating to be able to do that again in 2017.
 And that's across, really, all markets.
-As the exchange rates move and then settle out, we're continually reevaluating our position in the national markets.
+As the exchange rates move and then settle out, we're continually reevaluating our position in the international markets.

 They did a very nice job over the last several years responding to currency movements with the changes in the world last November.
 There have been some sharp currency movements again and we're going to continue to evaluate those.
-We believe that over a long period of time, a year plus, we'll be able to react to most of those, and we're putting in steps towards that right now.
+We believe that over a long period of time, a year plus, we'll be able to react to most of all those, and we're putting in steps towards that right now.
 So it's something that we're starting to get pretty experienced at, quite frankly.
 And the teams are able to raise price in general and have so over the last several years.

 Robert K. Julian - Callaway Golf Co.

 Yeah.
-The other thing I would add to that, Dave, is even in the new products that were introduced that Chip talked about earlier, the EPIC drivers and the fairway woods and even the O-Works putters, those are all introduced at higher prices than the products they replaced.
+The other thing I would add to that, Dave, is even in the new products that were introduced that Chip talked about earlier, the EPIC drivers and the fairway woods and even the O-Works putters, those were all introduced at higher prices than the products they replaced.
 So, we're seeing higher average selling prices in the current product based on new technology.

 David Michael King - ROTH Capital Partners LLC